TerminallyLazy/moms-kidz/CONTRIBUTING.md

 src/
 ├── app/                    # Next.js 13 App Router
 ├── components/            # React Components
-│   ├── ui/               # UI Components
-│   ├── features/         # Feature Components
-│   └── providers/        # Context Providers
+├── contexts/             # React Context providers
-├── hooks/                # Custom React Hooks
+├── hooks/                # Custom React hooks
-├── lib/                  # Utility Functions
+├── lib/                  # Core utilities
-├── styles/              # Global Styles
+├── types/                # TypeScript definitions
-└── types/               # TypeScript Types
+└── utils/                # Utility functions
 ```

-## Database Schema

-Please refer to `src/lib/db/schema.sql` for the current database schema.

-## Additional Notes

-### Git Workflow

-1. Create a new branch for each feature/fix
-2. Use meaningful branch names (feature/add-login, fix/auth-redirect)
-3. Keep commits atomic and focused
-4. Rebase your branch on main before submitting a PR
-5. Squash commits if necessary

-### Code Review Process

-1. All submissions require review
-2. Changes must be approved by at least one maintainer
-3. Reviews should be thorough and constructive
-4. Address all review comments
-5. Update documentation if necessary

-### Documentation
+## Documentation

-* Keep README.md up to date
-* Document all new features
+* Comment your code
-* Update API documentation when necessary
+* Update README.md if you change functionality
-* Include JSDoc comments for TypeScript interfaces and functions
+* Add JSDoc comments for functions and components
-* Update changelog for significant changes
+* Update type definitions when changing interfaces

 ## Questions?

-Feel free to open an issue with your question or contact the maintainers directly.
+Feel free to open an issue with the tag `question`.

-Thank you for contributing to Mom's Kidz! 🎉
+## License

+By contributing, you agree that your contributions will be licensed under the MIT License.